Pesäpallo: Competing

-The Finnish championship series is known as Superpesis.
+The Finnish top league in the league system is known as Superpesis.
 Both men and women compete in their own series.
-The second tier is known as Ykköspesis, and the third tier consists of provincial leagues known as Maakuntasarjat.
+The second tier is known as Ykköspesis, the third tier consists of interregional leagues known as Suomensarja, and the fourth tier consists of provincial leagues known as Maakuntasarja.
+The exact number of teams and groups in each tier varies slightly from year to year, and there are usually slight differences between the numbers in the men's and women's league systems.

-Teams from all three tiers are also eligible to compete in the annual Finnish open cup, known as Suomensarja.

-Junior leagues for under-21 players exist for both men and women (known as Poikien Superpesis and Tyttöjen Superpesis respectively).
+As the main leagues use promotion and relegation, there are no minor leagues as such, but the biggest teams field reserve teams in the regular league system, which can be promoted to up to Tier 2.

+An open cup called Pesäpallon Suomen Cup was played alongside the various series from 1969-1992.

+An annual east-west all-star game called Itä–Länsi-ottelu is played annually, usually in June or early July.
+The senior main matches field Superpesis players, and other matches under that brand are also played among youth players.

+The age classes in youth leagues are sorted by alphabet letters.
+The under-19 junior class is labelled "B" (with the implication that the senior main leagues would be "A"), and compete in the national junior top league Nuorten Superpesis (with the boys' league called Poikien Superpesis and the girls' league called Tyttöjen Superpesis).
+As of the 2025 season, the main national competitions of classes "C" (under-16) and younger are played during annual national summer camps.

 A Pesäpallo World Cup is played internationally every three years.
 In 2006 the fifth World Cup was played in Munich, Germany.
 Participant countries included Australia, Finland, Germany and Sweden.
 The sixth World Cup took place from July 8–11, 2009 in Pori, Finland, with teams from Australia, Finland, Germany, Sweden and Switzerland.
 The seventh World Cup took place in 2012 on the Gold Coast of Australia.
 The three teams were Australia, Finland and "Team Europe".
 The eighth World Cup was played in Lucerne, Switzerland in 2015 featuring Australia, Germany, Finland, and Switzerland.

+There are no significant inter-varsity pesäpallo leagues in Finland.